Detecting Renewal States in Chains of Variable Length via Intrinsic Bayes Factors: Introduction

-Markov Chains with variable length are useful stochastic models that provide a powerful framework for describing transition probabilities for finite-valued sequences due the possibility of capturing long-range interactions while keeping some parsimony in the number of free parameters.
-These models were introduced in the seminal paper of \citet{rissanen1983universal} for data compression and became known in the statistics literature as Variable Length Markov Chain (VLMC) by \citet{buhlmann1999variable}, and as Probabilistic Suffix Trees (PST) in the machine learning literature \citep{ron1996power}.
-The idea is that, for each past, only a finite suffix of the past is enough to predict the next symbol.
-Rissanen called {\it context}, the relevant ending string of the past.
-The set of all contexts can be represented by the set of leaves of a rooted tree if we require that no context is a proper suffix of another context.
-For a fixed set of contexts, estimation of the transition probabilities can be easily achieved.
-The problems lies into estimating the contexts from the available data.
-In his seminal 1983 paper, Rissanen introduced the Context algorithm, which estimates the context tree by aggregating irrelevant states in the history of the process using a sequential procedure.
-A nice introductory guide to this type of models and particularly to the Context algorithm can be found in \citet{galves2008stochastic}.
 Many of the tree model methods related to data compression tasks involve obtaining better predictions based on weighting over multiple models.
 A classical example is the Context-Tree Weighting (CTW) algorithm \citep{willems1995context}, which computes the marginal probability of a sequence by weighting over all context trees and all probability vectors using computationally convenient weights.
 Using CTW, \citet{csiszar2006context} showed that context trees can be consistently estimated in linear time using the Bayesian information criterion (BIC).
-Likewise, in Bayesian statistics, unobserved parameters of a probabilistic system are treated as additional random components with given prior distribution and inference is based on integrating over the nuisance parameters, which is a form of weighting over these quantities based on the prior distribution.
-Therefore, these weighting strategies can be translated to a Bayesian context where the chosen weights are directly related to a specific prior distribution.
+These weighting strategies can be translated to a Bayesian framework where unobserved parameters of a probabilistic system are treated as additional random components with given prior distribution and inference is based on integrating over the nuisance parameters, which is a form of weighting over these quantities based on the prior distribution.
 Nonetheless, inference performed following the Bayesian paradigm for VLMC models is a relatively recent topic of research.
 Some works that explicitly use Bayesian statistics in combination with VLMC models are \citet{dimitrakakis2010bayesian} which introduced an online prediction scheme by adding a prior, conditioned on context, on the Markov order of the chain, and \citet{kontoyiannis2020bayesian} which provided more general tools such as posterior sampling through Metropolis-Hastings algorithm and Maximum a Posteriori context tree estimation focusing on model selection, estimation, and sequential prediction.
 A Bayesian approach for model selection in high-order Markov chains, allowing conditional probabilities to be partitioned into more general structures than the tree-based structures of VLMC models, is also proposed in \citet{xiong2016recursive}.